MRHeding/antoinetpastrysystem/README.md

-# Antoinette's Pastries - Web-Based Marketing System
+# Antonette's Pastries - Web-Based Marketing System

 A beautiful, modern web application for showcasing and managing artisanal pastries in the Philippines.
 Built with a simple, effective tech stack for easy deployment and maintenance.
 All prices are displayed in Philippine Peso (₱).